oVirt/ovirt-site/source/blog/2017-05-18-higher-performance-for-python-sdk.html.md

        | /   |
 ```

-## SDK implementation
+## SDK Implementation

-In order not to break the backward compatibility of the SDK, we have introduced a new boolean parameter called ```wait```, to the methods of SDK services.
+In order not to break the backward compatibility of the SDK, we have introduced a new Boolean parameter called ```wait```, to the methods of SDK services.

 The default value is ```True```, so it's working in synchronous fashion.
 If the user sends the ```wait=False```, the SDK will send a request specified by user program and will return the ```Future``` object,
 which is defined as follows: